 My teacher got up and started going through this long Sanskrit litany over the altar with the flowers and the guru photo and incense.
-As he finished he sidled up to me saying a final Sanskrit word which was, I assumed, my mantra.
-It was done in this hokey, fake way that seemed really contrived.
+As he finished, he sidled up to me saying a final Sanskrit word which was, I assumed, my mantra.
+It was done in this hokey, fake way that felt contrived.

-One of the reasons I hate transcendental meditation because of the fake rituals and the mystique surrounding the Guru and the picking of these stupid mantras.
+One of the reasons I hate transcendental meditation is because of the rituals and the mystique surrounding the Guru and the picking of these mantras.

 The similarity to the word “sharing” made me angry because it seemed to be designed to point out how selfish I was as an American from a privileged culture.

 I remember thinking that all of the mantras used in the US had probably been designed to have hidden associations to English words to make westerners feel bad about ourselves.
-Thinking sharing was bad but thinking “shitting” over and over was just as bad.
+Thinking the word sharing over and over was bad, but thinking “shitting” over and over was just as bad.